 “As far as I know, this will be the largest ‘food wall’ in North America, and I am ecstatic about this initiative,” said Dave MacKenzie, inventor of the LiveWall system and ArtPrize artist.
-The chefs at the various restaurants within the B.O.B. will have access to fresh, organically grown plants that range from peppers and tomatoes to an array of leafy greens and herbs.
+The chefs at the various restaurants within The B.O.B. will have access to fresh, organically grown plants that range from peppers and tomatoes to an array of leafy greens and herbs.

-“Using the B.O.B.’s vertical garden as a food wall fits with our 30 year effort to source locally (from West Michigan farms) and our current practice of growing on-site at many of our restaurants,” says B.O.B. owner Greg Gilmore.
+“Using The B.O.B.’s vertical garden as a food wall fits with our 30 year effort to source locally (from West Michigan farms) and our current practice of growing on-site at many of our restaurants,” says The B.O.B. owner Greg Gilmore.
 “In this case, we’re taking locally grown freshness to the next level – to an urban setting.
 This is a way to optimize our space, control our budget, and to equip our chefs with the very best in flavor and nutritional value.
 Our chefs are like artists; artists that use food as their medium, and they take tremendous pride in their work.
-This is a way to support and empower them so they can d their very best work.”
+This is a way to support and empower them so they can do their very best work.”